Villas at Stratford Place and Hamlet Circle

 designs in clusters of four with shared driveways -- will be

-completed by spring, 2014, and six are already under contract.
+completed mid-2014, and several are already under contract.

 While some of the new designs are single floor, like the